avramandrei/OpenNIG/README.md

 # OpenNIG (Work in progress...)

 OpenNIG (Open Neural Image Generator) is a toolkit that generates new images from a given distribution.
 Its role is to accelerate research in that direction by offering an flexible and easy to use ecosystem for state of the art models.
-A compresive list of predefined models can be found [here]().

 ## Installation